-- Maiden JORC 2012 compliant Mineral Resource estimate for the high-grade Porteaux-Moines (PAM) zinc-lead-copper-silver-gold deposit within the Merléac exploration licence completed. - Total Indicated and Inferred Mineral Resource of 2.2 million tonnes grading 6.0% zinc, 1.3% lead, 0.8% copper, 80.6 g/t silver and 0.9 g/t gold. - Overall resource grade is equivalent to 13.6% zinc\, or just over 300,000 tonnes zinc metal equivalent. - Deposit is within the top grade quartile of zinc deposits world-wide on a total zinc equivalent percentage basis. - Potential to expand the resource is apparent, notably within the hanging-wall zones at depth and to the west, where previous work indicated the possible continuation of the mineralised system. - Diamond drilling is planned to commence shortly once approvals have been obtained to infill zone of thick, high grade mineralisation to confirm geological interpretation and increase tonnages of the Indicated category. - PAM deposit is part of a highly prospective 15 kilometre long trend containing at least four additional centres of VMS mineralisation which may contain new high grade deposits.
+- Maiden JORC 2012 Mineral Resource estimate for the high-grade Porte-aux-Moines (PAM) zinc-lead-copper-silver-gold deposit within the Merléac exploration licence completed. - Total Indicated and Inferred Mineral Resource of 2.2 million tonnes grading 6.0% zinc, 1.3% lead, 0.8% copper, 80.6 g/t silver and 0.9 g/t gold. - Overall resource grade is equivalent to 13.6% zinc, or just over 300,000 tonnes zinc metal equivalent. - Includes a thick, massive sulphide component within the Main Zone of 1.1 million tonnes at 6.9% zinc, 1.4% lead, 0.9% copper, 89.8 g/t silver and 0.9 g/t gold for a zinc equivalent grade of 15.4% Zn Eq. - Deposit is within the top grade quartile of zinc deposits world-wide on a total zinc equivalent percentage basis. - Potential to expand the resource is apparent, notably within the hanging-wall zones at depth and to the west, where previous work indicated the possible continuation of the mineralised system. - Diamond drilling is planned to commence shortly once approvals have been obtained to infill zone of thick, high grade mineralisation to confirm geological interpretation and increase tonnages of the Indicated category. - PAM deposit is part of a highly prospective 15 kilometre long trend containing at least four additional centres of VMS mineralisation which may contain new high grade deposits.

-Variscan Mines Limited (ASX: VAR) is pleased to advise that it has completed a maiden resource calculation to JORC 2012 standard for the zinc-rich Porte-aux-Moines (PAM) volcanogenic massive sulphide (VMS) deposit within the Merléac exploration licence in Brittany, France.
+Variscan Mines Limited (ASX: VAR) is pleased to advise that it has completed a maiden JORC 2012 Mineral Resource estimate for the zinc-rich Porte-aux-Moines (PAM) volcanogenic massive sulphide (VMS) deposit within the Merléac exploration licence in Brittany, France.

-The JORC Mineral Resource is 2.2 million tonnes grading 6.0% zinc, 1.3% lead, 0.8% copper, 80.6 g/t silver and 0.9 g/t gold.
-The overall resource grade is equivalent to 13.6% zinc\, (for just over 300,000 tonnes zinc metal equivalent) which places the deposit within the first grade quartile for zinc-rich deposits worldwide (see Figure 1).
+The Mineral Resource is 2.2 million tonnes grading 6.0% zinc, 1.3% lead, 0.8% copper, 80.6 g/t silver and 0.9 g/t gold.
+The overall resource grade is equivalent to 13.6% zinc, (for just over 300,000 tonnes zinc metal equivalent) which places the deposit within the first grade quartile for zinc-rich deposits worldwide (see Figure 1).

-The robust and high grade PAM Resource has been defined from the extensive and high quality exploration and underground development work completed by the French BRGM.
+The robust and high grade PAM Resource has been defined from the extensive and high quality exploration and underground development work completed by the French Bureau de Recherches Géologiques et Minières (BRGM).
 Potential to expand the resource is apparent, particularly within the hanging wall zones (e.g. HW1) at depth and to the west, where previous work indicated the possible continuation of the mineralised system.